-Here’s the biggest secret of them all – playing the lottery is pure gambling – nothing more, nothing less.
+Here's the biggest secret of all: playing the lottery is gambling, nothing more, nothing less.

-Richard’s Lottery Secrets is nothing more than a money making gimmick targeted at those people who actually think they can increase their chances of winning the jackpot.
+Richard's Lottery Secrets is nothing more than a money-making gimmick targeted at those who actually think they can increase their chances of winning the jackpot.

-Sure, there might be a few helpful lottery tips within the guide, but certainly nothing you’can’t find for free doing a quick Google search.
+Sure, there might be a few helpful lottery tips within the guide, but certainly, nothing you can't find for free with a quick Google search.

-Richard tells people promoting Richard’s Lottery Secrets they can make more than $250 per customer.
+Richard tells affiliates promoting Richard's Lottery Secrets they can make more than $250 per customer:

-Once they’ve got your email address they’ll be pushing a lottery software system and yet more lottery courses onto you – so watch out for that.
+Once they've got your email address they'll be pushing more lottery software systems and courses onto you – so watch out for that.

-Remember all those promises in the sales video they gave you about helping you win the lottery?
+Remember all those promises the sales video gave you about helping you win the lottery?

 It turns out this is simply untrue.